ngovanuc/LEARNING/README.md

-# My study journal
+# My study journal🎓🎯

-I keep all my thoughts and lessons in my study journal
+I keep all my thoughts and lessons in my study journal.